 Manual odds matching

-Most beginner matched bettors use an odds finding tool such as OddsMonkey Oddsmatcher.
-As you progress it’s worth learning how to find odds matches manually.
+Matched bettors typically use an odds finding tool such as OddsMonkey Oddsmatcher.
+This guide shows you how to find odds matches manually.

 We can then quickly assess good odds matches across all types of matched bets.